Assouad type dimensions of parabolic Julia sets: Introduction

 \section{Introduction}

 The Julia set of a rational map of the extended complex plane is typically a beautiful fractal with intricate geometric properties.
 Our main case of interest is when the rational map has a rationally indifferent periodic point (a parabolic point) but the Julia set contains no critical points (that is, we consider \emph{parabolic Julia sets}).
+That said, we also consider Cremer Julia sets which do not fall into this class.
 The Hausdorff, box and packing dimensions of a parabolic Julia set are known to coincide and are given by the smallest zero of the topological pressure, which we denote by $h$, see \cite{DU2}.
 The Assouad dimension is a notion of growing relevance in fractal geometry and dimension theory of dynamical systems and up until now the Assouad dimension of Julia sets has not been considered.
 Our main result is that, unlike the dimensions discussed above, the Assouad dimension of a parabolic Julia set is \emph{not} necessarily equal to $h$.
-It is instead given by $\max\{1,h\}$ and, since $h$ may be strictly less than 1, this provides examples where the Assouad and Hausdorff dimension are distinct.
+It is instead given by $\max\{1,h\}$ and, since $h$ may be strictly less than 1, this provides examples where the Assouad and Hausdorff dimensions are distinct.
 Moreover, it is known that $h<2$ and so the Assouad dimension is also strictly less than 2.
 Therefore, our result can be viewed as a refinement of the (known) result that parabolic Julia sets are porous, see \cite[Theorem 1.4]{LG}.
-On the other hand, if the Julia set contains an \emph{irrationally} indifferent fixed point (a Cremer point), then we show that its Assouad dimension is 2.
+On the other hand, if the Julia set contains a non-linearisable \emph{irrationally} indifferent fixed point (a Cremer point), then we show that its Assouad dimension is 2.